Blendify/blender-manual/trunk/blender_docs/manual/game_engine/introduction.rst

 from prototyping to final release.

-The Game Engine can simulate content within Blender, however it also includes the ability to export a binary run-time to Windows, Linux and MacOS.
+The Game Engine can simulate content within Blender, however it also includes the ability to export a binary run-time to Linux, MacOSX and MS-Windows.
-There is also basic support for mobile platforms with the Android Blender Player GSOC 2012 project.

-There are a number of powerful libraries included in the 2.5 / 2.6 releases of Blender,
+There are a number of powerful libraries the Game-Engine takes advantage of:
-including:

-- Recast - a state of the art navigation mesh construction tool set for games.
-- Detour - a path-finding and spatial reasoning toolkit.
-- Bullet - a physics engine featuring 3D collision detection, soft body dynamics, and rigid body dynamics
 - Audaspace - a sound library for control of audio.
 Uses OpenAL or SDL
+- Bullet - a physics engine featuring 3D collision detection, soft body dynamics, and rigid body dynamics
+- Detour - a path-finding and spatial reasoning toolkit.
+- Recast - a state of the art navigation mesh construction tool set for games.

 When creating a game or simulation in the BGE, there are four essential steps: